lpratt30/lpratt30.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why I spend my limited mortal time programming
+subtitle: Why I spend my limited mortal time Engineering
 ---

 My name is Luke Pratt.
 I was forged in the fires of mechanical engineering.
 I took 30 more credits than needed to graduate, taking courses in philosophy, biomedical engineering, and even physics up to quantum mechanics.